darya-shynkevich/leetcode/algorithms/overlapping_intervals/README.md

 How to schedule resources on a CPU ?
 How to assign class to teachers?
 Therefore, there are many Leetcode problems that involve the interval operations.

+The Overlapping Intervals pattern is used to merge or handle overlapping intervals in an array.

+In an interval array sorted by start time, two intervals [a, b] and [c, d] overlap if b >= c (i.e., the end time of the first interval is greater than or equal to the start time of the second interval).

 ## 1. Understand the basic interval relations

 There are not that many interval relations.